center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

        │ ╰─┼╯ │  Amazon EC2
        └───┴──┘  macOS Catalina 10.15.7
    ```
+1. Open another terminal window on your local machine.
-1. On a macOS, connect over VNC for a GUI intereface
+1. Copy/Paste the following command to connect over VNC for a GUI intereface for the macOS machine in AWS.
    ```
    open vnc://localhost:5900
    ```
-1. Enter the Hope Potter's credentials
+1. A window should appear asking for Screen Sharing privillages to sin into "localhost".
+Enter the Hope Potter's credentials
    Username
    ```
    hpotter